aiidateam/aiida-core/docs/source/examples/pw_tutorial.rst

 This object is more or less the representation of a Python dictionary in the database.
 We first load the class through the DataFactory, just like we did for the Structure.
 Then we create the instance of the object ``parameter`` and we store it in the DB.
-To represent closely the structure of the QE input file, ParameterData is a nested dictionary, at the first level the cards, and then the variables with their values.
+To represent closely the structure of the QE input file, ParameterData is a nested dictionary, at the first level the namelists, and then the variables with their values.
 Note also that numbers and booleans are written in Python, i.e. not ``.false.`` but ``False``!.
 ::